37 Conversation Starters That Make You Instantly Interesting

 Use strategic sarcasm

 “Solid gold opening lines get people to talk without being too serious while still getting the person to feel some emotion.
 A little sarcasm can help lighten the mood and make you feel relatable.
 My favorite examples: ‘Oh, I just love waiting in lines.
 Once I get to the front I just drink my drink as fast as I can so I can line up again.’
 Or, in a bookstore, asking ‘Do you know how to read?
 I’m really struggling right now.’
-Or if someone is on their phone say, ‘You must be smart, I only text with emoticons.’” —Harvey Hooke, author and human dynamics coach
+Or if someone is on their phone say, ‘You must be smart, I only text with emoticons.’” —Harvey Hooke, author and human dynamics coach.
+Check out these underrated benefits of being sarcastic.

 Ask about a mutual friend